ArchitectsPitzo Kedem Architects in cooperation with Tanju Qzelgin

 Design TeamA Pitzo Kedem architect and Noa Groman

-From the architect.
+Text description provided by the architects.
 A modern and minimalistic building that completely eliminates the accepted barrier between the inside and the outside and hides, within its restrained spaces, a dramatic atmosphere and wide open spaces.

 The house was built as a vacation home for a family living abroad.
 It is situated directly on the coast in the center of the country.
 The buildings architectural design is based on three central masses that surround a large internal courtyard with a swimming pool at its center.
 The masses comprise the border and the barrier between the street, the neighbors and the home's interior and between the internal courtyard and those same spaces.
 The central theme was to create dynamic walls that allow, on the one hand, the elimination of the boundary between the central courtyard and the internal spaces, and on the other hand, the creation of a changing and dynamic facade that allows for the total closure of the façade or different levels of exposure or concealment.